 - Vegetable Frittata

 Grilling is the technique of cooking foods over live fire over direct heat, usually fairly high heat.
 Food is exposed to the flames and it quickly develops a browned, caramelized exterior as the inside cooks through.
 You can adjust the heat on a gas grill fairly easily, if you are using a charcoal grill is it often advisable to have one area of the grill hot, and another less so.
 This way you can move the food from zone to zone as needed.
 It takes some experience playing with the charcoal or wood to get this down.

 Tender cuts of meat and poultry and various kids of fish and shellfish are very well suited to grilling, as are vegetables and even fruits.
 As with broiling, you’ll want to stay quite close to the grill as flare-ups can occur.
 It’s easy for a food to go from nicely browned to charred in a flash.
-The timing varies wildly from food to food, and from grill to grill, so be prepared to test the doneness of the foods you are cooking as you go.
+The timing varies wildly from food to food, and from grill to grill, so test the doneness of the foods you are cooking as you go.
 You can also experiment with keeping the lid open and closed, which affects the temperature.

 Grilling is different from barbecuing, which is low and slow.
 Both grilling and barbecuing have very vocal fans who have very definite opinions about their definitions, and we’ll leave that debate be for the time being.